limepix/stfu/README.md

 stfu.
 =====

- - Short Term File Uploader ...and not what you think...
+"short term file uploader" ...and not what you think...

 What it is
 ----------

-Once deployed on an application server like tomcat, stfu. is just a simple spring webservice where you can upload files to.
+Once deployed on an application server like tomcat, stfu. acts as a simple spring webservice where you can upload files to.
 They are only stored for a very short time - handy when you just want to share something via an url and don´t want to waste disk space on an online server.

 How to use it
 -------------